bretmullinix/ansible-for-beginners/getting-started-with-playbooks/readme.md

 playbook will check the **id** of the logged in user on the server(s) and then install **httpd** if it does not exist.
 You may add **-v**, **-vv**, **-vvv**, or **-vvvv** to show more and more detailed output for debugging.

+All resulting playbook file is in the current directory.